 |Christina Tsoules Soriano

 Choreographic or teaching residencies include the University of Virginia, the University of North Carolina at Greensboro, Amherst College, Trinity College (CT), Salve Regina University, Rhode Island College and Providence College.
-Christina regularly teaches a community dance class in Winston-Salem to people living with Parkinson’s Disease, and has been involved in two scientific studies that look at the ways improvisational dance can help their mobility and balance.
-This year, she received funding from the National Parkinson Foundation to hold 3 workshops throughout NC to share her improvisational approaches with the NC Parkinson community.
-Christina’s published work has appeared in the Journal of Dance Education, Research in Dance Education, Dance Magazine, Theatre Journal, the Journal of Mathematics and the Arts and The Journal of Physical and Occupational Therapy in Geriatrics.
-Christina’s two young daughters, Evie and Penny, constantly inspire her and the dances she creates.
+Christina has also premiered new work at the Carolina Summer Music Festival since 2013.
+Christina regularly teaches a community dance class in Winston-Salem, NC to people living with Parkinson’s Disease, and has been involved in two scientific studies that look at the ways improvisational dance can help their mobility and balance.
+She has received funding from the National Parkinson Foundation to hold improvisational dance workshops for professionals who work with patients in the NC Parkinson community.
+Christina is about to embark on a Blue Cross Blue Shield of NC – funded study that will test improvisational dance methods as a way to improve cognition and balance for those living with early onset Alzheimer’s Disease.
+Her published work has appeared in the Journal of Dance Education, Research in Dance Education, Dance Magazine, Theatre Journal, the Journal of Mathematics and the Arts and The Journal of Physical and Occupational Therapy in Geriatrics.
+Christina’s two young daughters, Evie and Penny, constantly inspire her and the work she creates.